Hannu Tihinen: International career

-Tihinen made his debut for the Finnish national team on 5 June 1999 against Turkey.
+Tihinen made his debut for the Finland national team on 5 June 1999 against Turkey.
 He scored five goals in the national team matches and formed Finland's regular central defensive pairing with Sami Hyypiä for most of the 2000s.
 Tihinen captained the national team in a match known as the eagle-owl match against Belgium in June 2007.
 In the match, an eagle-owl flew onto the field and the game was stopped for a while.
-The nickname Eagle-owls of the Finnish national team originated from this event.
+The nickname Eagle-owls of the Finland national team originated from this event.

 Helmet

 Tihinen injured his head many times during his career.
 Because of that he wore a helmet during his last seasons.
 He was also very good with his head, which he used to score most of his goals.

 Post-playing career

 After retiring, Tihinen joined FC Zürich as a deputy sports director.

 On 13 April 2012, he announced his candidacy to run for the new president of the Football Association of Finland, as the post was left open after Sauli Niinistö was elected as President of Finland.
-In the years 2012-2014, Tihinen was the chairman of the Finnish Football Players´ Association.
+In the years 2012–2014, Tihinen was the chairman of the Finnish Football Players´ Association.

 After his career, Tihinen has studied international leadership and management at the UEFA Academy and at the Aalto University in Helsinki and since 2014, he has been the technical director of the Football Association of Finland.
+In October 2022, Tihinen was appointed as an expert adviser of FIFA in Global Football Development Division High-Performance -unit.